For your left ring finger or any other! Vintage and antique diamonds.

 This mid-century 2.01 carat diamond engagement ring is bold and glamorous.
 The diamond is embraced by split shoulders set with long, slender baguette cut diamonds punctuated with a round brilliant cut on either side.
 I do love a split shoulder.

-This .83 carat Edwardian diamond engagement ring is so curvacous and unique.
-The .83 carat old Eurpean-cut diamond is set in platinum and surrounded by beautiful openwork and four tiny twinkling old mine diamonds.
+This .83 carat Edwardian diamond engagement ring is so curvaceous and unique.
+The .83 carat old European-cut diamond is set in platinum and surrounded by beautiful openwork and four tiny twinkling old mine diamonds.
 I think this one is really dainty and beautiful.
 (Very similar to my engagement ring!)